 Although the surgery was a success, the rehabilitation period means that he was not expected to see action again until at least September 2015. he did so but was injured after just a few games and was used cautiously by Jürgen Klopp after his appointment in October.
 The German put him through an extensive pre-season style fitness programme and he was a key player in the Europa League, scoring a stunning opening goal in the final against Sevilla.
 Despite all his difficulties he finished the season with thirteen goals in 24 games but after appearing to be over everything, injured his hip the week before 2016/17 was due to begin, meaning he missed the opening game at Arsenal.
 He was fit by the end of August but started only nine games and 2017/18 was also frustrating as Klopp preferred other attacking options.
 In the first half of the season he appeared nine times in the league, completing the ninety minutes just once.
 In the Champions League, he made five group stage appearances, each as a second half substitute.
 Due to these limited opportunities Sturridge was loaned out to West Bromwich Albion in January 2018, but his spell there was a huge disappointment, again plagued by injury.
 He started just two league games and came off the bench four times, failing to score as Albion were relegated.

-For pre season 2018 Sturridge had an opportunity due to other players returning late from World Cup duty.
-After impressing Jurgen Klopp told journalists at the end of July that Sturridge would have a role to play in 2018/19 if he stayed fit and even suggested that he may have an individual training programme tailored for him.
+For pre-season 2018 Sturridge had an opportunity due to other players returning late from World Cup duty.
+After impressing Jrgen Klopp told journalists at the end of July that Sturridge would have a role to play in 2018/19 if he stayed fit and even suggested that he may have an individual training programme tailored for him.
 On the opening day of the season, he scored within a minute of coming on as a late substitute against West Ham.
 He then scored on his first start, heading the opening goal against Paris Saint Germain in the first group stage game of the Champions League.
 However despite maintaining his fitness for the season, opportunities were limited and in the second half of the season Divock Origi was preferred as the back up striker to Mane, Firmino or Salah.
 20 of his 27 appearances were from the bench and it was confirmed on 4th June 2019 that he would be leaving the club when his deal expired at the end of the month.

 Sturridge received a two week ban from football in July 2019 after being found guilty of breaching betting rules.
 On 21 August that year, he agreed a three year deal with Turkish side Trabzonspor.
 When the ban was increased to four months after an appeal by the FA that it was unduly lenient, Sturridge and Trabzonspor terminated the deal by mutual consent.
 In a video posted on his YouTube account at the beginning of March 2020, he said he felt uncomfortable taking wages from a club to whom he could not contribute.
 His time there had again been disrupted by injuries, with his thigh, toe, Achilles tendon and calf all posing him problems.
+Sturridge was without a club for almost two years until he signed for Perth Glory In Australia in September 2021.